NVIDIA/spark-rapids/docs/spark-qualification-tool.md

 ### Execs report

-The Qualification tool generates a report of the "Exec" in each SQL Dataframe operations along with the estimated acceleration on the GPU.
-Please refer to the [Supported Operators](./supported_ops.md) section for more details on limitations on UDFs and unsupported operators.
+The Qualification tool generates a report of the "Exec" in the "_SparkPlan_" or "_Executor Nodes_" along with the estimated acceleration on the GPU.
+Please refer to the [Supported Operators](./supported_ops.md) guide for more details on limitations on UDFs and unsupported operators.

 1. App ID